 About This Game

 Every report has age, error, and consequence.
-A scout can find a possible enemy carrier, lose the trail, return low on fuel, or feed the command chain with information that is already going stale.
+Scouts can find a possible carrier, lose the trail, return low on fuel, or deliver information that is already going stale.
+The opponent adapts to observable evidence and repeated habits without reading hidden player intent.

 - Imperfect intelligence instead of an omniscient map.